Production and Income

 Below is a definition of terms used when discussing production and income, as well as a discussion about compensating providers by production vs income.

-Production: The amount of money you expect to collect.
+Production: The amount of money the practice expects to collect.
 Production is often described in terms of production for all (or a group of) patients in a date range (or on a certain date).
-Gross production is the sum of the fees charged the patient(s).
-It is a good number to compare how busy you were in different periods.
-Net production is gross production minus adjustments and insurance writeoffs.
+Gross production is the sum of the fees charged to the patient(s).
+It is a good number to compare how busy the practice is in different periods.
+Net production is gross production, plus adjustments, minus insurance write-offs.

-Writeoffs: The difference between the insurance fee the provider is contractually obliged to charge and the provider's UCR fees.
-If patient insurance plans are set as PPO percentage plan types and use the carrier's fee schedule, several reports include writeoff information.
+Write-offs: The difference between the insurance fee the provider is contractually obliged to charge and the provider's UCR fees.

 Adjustments: Reductions in charges to patients.
 Open Dental splits adjustments into positive adjustments and negative adjustments for data entry purposes, but they are reported together or by type.
 For example, a positive adjustment type might be 'missed appointment' or 'late charge'.
 A negative adjustment might be 'senior discount'.

-Income: The amount of money brought in or paid on accounts, usually described in terms of a date range.
-One could also call this 'collections'.
-For reporting purposes, this can be grouped into 'insurance income' and 'patient income'.
+Income: The amount of money brought in or paid on accounts (e.g., collections), usually described in terms of a date range.

 Production or Income?
 Sometimes there is confusion about whether a particular entry is production or income.
 Examples:

 Some offices compensate providers by paying them a percentage of production.
-To determine provider production, run the Production and Income Report by provider, or for a single provider, for a date range.
+To determine provider production, run the Production and Income Report for a date range, using the Provider report type or by selecting only a single provider.

-If you do not use PPO insurance plans: The Tot Prod amount indicates the net production and accounts for adjustments.
+If the office does not use PPO insurance plans: The Tot Prod amount indicates the net production and accounts for adjustments.
 Set a Global Lock Date so that financial report data doesn't change over time.
-See Lock Dates
+See Security Lock Dates.
+The practice should not be utilizing write-offs, so the write-off preference should not affect reports.

-Provider income can be viewed on the same Production and Income Report used to view production.
+Provider income or collections can be viewed on the same Production and Income Report used to view production.
 There are two types of income: insurance income (Ins Income) and patient income (Pt Income).
 Together they equal the total income (Tot Income).
-Write-offs are not an issue because they do not affect income.
-They simply lower the amount you expect to collect (production).

 There are two issues to be aware of when tracking income:

-Insurance Income: Insurance income is allocated when you receive the claim payment.
+Insurance Income: Insurance income is allocated when a user receives the claim payment.

 Patient Income: Patient income can be allocated when entering the payment or at a later date using income transfers.
-Depending on Patient Payment Preferences, Open Dental may suggest paysplits based on the family's outstanding charges, payment amount, and FIFO logic (first in, first out, by date).
+Depending on Allocation Setup, Open Dental may suggest paysplits based on the family's outstanding charges, payment amount, and FIFO logic (first in, first out, by date).
 It is very important to know which provider should and is getting credit for a payment.
-You should also develop a policy for allocating a payment to multiple providers.
+The practice should also develop a policy for allocating payment to multiple providers.
 The daily or weekly Daily Payments Report (run by provider) can be a useful report to give to providers so they can verify the income information.

 Adjustments to income: Adjustments themselves only affect production amounts, not income.
-If you need to adjust income, you must enter a payment.
+If income needs to be adjusted, enter a payment or an income transfer.
 Below are some example scenarios.

 What are the issues with reporting income by provider?